trackow/trackow.github.io/aboutme.md

 My scientific goal is to add previously missing features and processes (for example: [mesoscale ocean eddies](https://doi.org/10.5194/gmd-12-2635-2019), [stochasticity in air-sea fluxes](https://doi.org/10.1002/qj.3674), leads in sea ice, or the [drift](https://doi.org/10.1002/2016JC012513) and [melt of icebergs](https://doi.org/10.1038/s41586-020-03094-7)) to current climate and weather simulations.
 These additions will improve the predictions made by our models.

 I am very interested in art and science communication and always looking for new creative ways to visualise climate change and its impacts for the public.
+Click below to follow me on Twitter or Instagram.